 Borek

 Borek is sometimes found as part of a Turkish breakfast, though you can also purchase it on its own.
-These pastries are made from layered sheets of thin dough and most commonly contain feta cheese and spinach, though, as you can imagine, there are all sorts of variations.
+These pastries are made from thin sheets of dough, most commonly with feta cheese and spinach, though, as you can imagine, there are all sorts of variations.

 Baklava

-Arguably the most famous Turkish dessert, baklava, are filo pastries that traditionally contains sugar syrup and crushed pistachios – though walnuts are also a popular filling.
+Arguably the most famous Turkish dessert, baklava, is a filo pastry traditionally filled with sugar syrup and crushed pistachios – though walnuts are also a popular filling.

 Nightlife